hedzr/progressbar/README.md

 ### What's Steppers

-Stepper style like a horizontal bar with progressing tick.
+Stepper style is like a horizontal bar with progressing tick(s).

 ```bash
 go run ./examples/steppers